hash-bang/async-chainable/README.md

 		.end(console.log)

-Its annoying we have to do this but without hacking around how Nodes module system works its not possible to return a singleton object like the async library does *and also* work with nested instances (i.e. having one .js file require() another that uses async-chainable and the whole thing not end up in a messy stack trace as the second instance inherits the first's state).
+Its annoying we have to do this but without hacking around how Nodes module system works its not possible to return a singleton object like the async library does *and also* work with nested instances (i.e. having one .js file require() another that uses async-chainable and the whole thing not end up in a messy stack trace as the second instance inherits the firsts return state).

 Useful techniques